wbolster/plyvel/doc/installation.rst

    ImportError: ./plyvel.so: undefined symbol: _ZN7leveldb10WriteBatch5ClearEv

-…then the installer (actually, the linker) could not find the LevelDB library on your system when compiling Plyvel.
-Make sure you have a shared LevelDB library installed where the compiler and linker can find them.
-For Debian or Ubuntu something like ``apt-get install libleveldb1 libleveldb-dev`` should suffice, but any other installation method should do as well.
-After installing the LevelDB library, redo the installation or try ``pip install --reinstall plyvel``.
+…then the installer (actually, the linker) was unable to find the LevelDB library on your system when building Plyvel.
+Install LevelDB or set the proper environment variables for the compiler and linker and try ``pip install --reinstall plyvel``.

 .. rubric:: Next steps